 Why is plant maintenance important?

 Plant maintenance helps to reduce forced downtime by turning unplanned downtime into planned downtime.
-Plant maintenance needs to be accounted for in the scheduling and control of a plant, as taking assets offline for plant maintenance can disrupt the throughput of a plant.
+Plant maintenance needs to be accounted for in the scheduling and control of plant operations, as taking assets offline for plant maintenance can disrupt the throughput of plant operations.

 What is equipment maintenance management?